archodev/rsc-markdown/README.md

 # rsc-markdown

+Markdown for server components

 ![rsc-markdown: markdown for react server components](./rsc-markdown.png)

 ---

-`rsc-markdown`, a powerful markdown rendering library for React Server Components.
-This library uses `remark` and `rehype` to provide a powerful server component for rendering markdown content.
+`rsc-markdown`, a powerful markdown rendering library for React Server Components, using `remark` and `rehype`. we provide a powerful server component for rendering markdown content.
 Compatible with react, nextjs, and remix.

 ## Features